freesurfer-rge/slothpu/docs/functional_units.md

 This happens during the PC Update phase, replacing the usual increment by two.
 Note that if A bus contains a zero, this is effectively a HALT instruction.

+### Branch if zero (PC BRANCHZERO)

+This instruction increments the Program Counter by the value of A bus *if* all lines on B bus are zero.
+If any lines on B bus are non-zero, do a normal PC increment by two.

 ### Branch Back (PC BRANCHBACK)

 This instruction unconditionally decrements the Program Counter by the value of